meisme-dev/NixPM/README.md

 nixpm <OPTIONS> [ARGUMENTS]...
 Easily add packages to your Nix config.

-  -d, --dryrun    print generated config to stdout without overwriting any files (not yet implemented) -f, --file      set the file to modify
+  -d, --dryrun    print generated config to stdout without overwriting any files -f, --file      set the file to modify
   -g, --generate  generate a new config (not yet implemented) -h, --help      display this help and exit